Burnout is a growing issue, but what happens when you own your business and feel like you can’t take a break?

-Time management, finding small moments of calm and practicing a little self-care into your everyday routine can go a long way.
-When it comes to taking more substantial breaks without worrying however, the advice I got sat in the following camps: advanced planning and automation, having a passive income and outsourcing.
+Time management, finding small moments of calm and practising a little self-care into your everyday routine can go a long way.
+When it comes to taking more substantial breaks without worrying, however, the advice I got sat in the following camps: advanced planning and automation, having a passive income and outsourcing.

 Plan ahead and automate where possible

 If you know taking time away from your business has a knock-on effect on your income, planning ahead is essential.
 For Michelle Shulman, founder of La Belle Cake Company, taking time off is imperative for her mental health and it’s a combination of advanced planning and automating business activity that helps her do that.

 “I have bipolar so burnout is a big topic for me.
 I always promote self-care to my clients and make sure they are taking time out for them.
 I’m having a spa day tomorrow and a day in London on Wednesday and I’m able to do this with advance planning.

 “I plan my month and weeks out in advance.
 Every Sunday I take time to prepare for my week.
 I know what needs to be done, by when and I automate stuff so the cogs are still churning while I'm away.
 I know that I’m out of the office tomorrow and Wednesday so what I would usually do is already done.
 Social media has been scheduled, blog posts have been written so I can just relax.
 That way I’m still staying visible to my audience.”

 Whether you have a day off coming up or a two-week holiday, carving out some time to plan ahead is key.
 Ask yourself: what can be automated while you’re away?
 What work can you do ahead of your break to ensure things stay ticking over while you’re off?